keithalewis/papers/um.md

 abstract: |
 	Market instruments can be bought or sold at a price and entail cash flows.
-	Every arbitrage-free model of prices and cash flows is parameterized by a positive, adapted process and a vector-valued martingale whose components are
+	Every arbitrage-free model of prices and cash flows is parameterized by
+	a vector-valued martingale whose components are
-	indexed by market instruments.
+	indexed by market instruments and
+	a positive, adapted process.
 	This can be used to value, hedge, and manage the risk of derivative securities.
 ...